gdiaz384/py3TranslateLLM/README.md

     - Feel free to use it, modify it, and distribute it to an unlimited extent, but if you distribute binary files of this program outside of your organization, then please make the source code for those binaries available.
     - The imperative to make source code available also applies if using this program as part of a server if that server is publically accessible.
     - Binaries for py3TranslateLLM.py made with pyinstaller, or another program that can make binaries, also fall under GNU Affero GPL v3.
-        - This assumes the licenses for projects used in the binary are compatible with one another.
+        - This assumes the licenses for libraries used in the binary are compatible with one another.
 If the licenses used for a particular binary are not compatible with one another, then the resulting binary is not considered redistributable.
 Only lawyers can determine that, and also only lawyers need to worry about it.